Meet Jin Mobile

 Voice Memos is built to keep recordings.
 Jin is built to keep ideas.

-When you finish a recording in Voice Memos, you have a file you'll probably never play back.
+Finish a recording in Voice Memos and you have a file you'll probably never play back.

-When you finish in Jin Mobile, you have a Notion page — with the audio, a time-aligned transcript, an auto-generated title, your tags, and a folder.
+Finish in Jin and you have a structured note: the audio, a time-aligned transcript, an auto-generated title, your tags, and a folder, all searchable.

 -